 Northern Territory Guide

-With a sparse population, expansive countryside, unique indigenous culture and untouched natural attributes, Australia's Northern Territory is an adventure at every turn.
-From the wilds of Kakadu National Park to the dusty ochre heart of the country in Uluru (Ayers Rock), the Northern Territory is an epic holiday in the real Australian outback proffering memories to cherish for a lifetime.
+Where else but the Northern Territory can you travel from orange-tinged deserts to lush wetlands in a single trip?
+From the wilds of Kakadu National Park to the dusty ochre heart of the country in Uluṟu / Ayers Rock, the Northern Territory is an epic holiday in the real Australian outback.

-Other notable NT attractions include the rock spheres known as Devil's Marbles at Tennant Creek, the majestic depths of Katherine Gorge, the towering rock shapes of the Olgas and the huge monolith that is Uluru in the Red Centre.
+Other notable NT attractions include the rock spheres known as Devil's Marbles at Tennant Creek, the majestic depths of Katherine Gorge, the towering rock shapes of the Olgas and, of course, the huge monolith that is Uluṟu / Ayers Rock in the Red Centre.